Dr Louise Dyson

 Teaching Responsibilities 2020/21:

 I am an Assistant Professor in Epidemiology appointed jointly between the Mathematics Institute and the School of Life Sciences.
 I am also a member of the Zeeman Institute ( Systems Biology and Infectious Disease Epidemiology Research, SBIDER), a cross-departmental group bringing together researchers from different disciplines to better understand the biological world.
-My research interests involve using techniques from mathematics and statistical physics to analyse biological and social systems.
+My research interests involve using techniques from mathematics and statistical physics to analyse biological and epidemiological systems.
 I am particularly interested in work with strong experimental links and in discovering the simplest possible explanatory mechanisms for observed data.

 Targeting treatment of yaws

 Yaws is a bacterial infection that can cause lesions in the skin and bones and is primarily found in tropical areas.
 We are investigating whether household contacts constitute a major contribution to disease transmission to evaluate whether targeting treatment at diagnosed cases and their contacts is a feasible strategy for controlling or eliminating Yaws.
 This work is in collaboration with Michael Marks at the London School for Hygiene and Tropical Medicine and Deirdre Hollingsworth here in Warwick.

 Systematic non-adherence to mass drug administration